RuizhenMai/academic-blog/linear_algebra/UnitIII/28_similar_matrices_and_jordan_form.md

 \Lambda=S^{-1}AS
 $$

-What's special about similar matrices?
-They have same eigenvalues.
-Why?
+<u>What's special about similar matrices?
+They have same eigenvalues.</u> Why?

 $$
 \begin{align}